 Reason 3: Shibuya is where you can completely immerse yourself in the latest pop culture and fashion symbols!

-Japanese youths, in their constant pursuit for individual growth, has developed a brand of fashion and lifestyle unique to their demographic.
+In their constant pursuit for individual growth, Japanese youths have developed a brand of fashion and lifestyle unique to their demographic.
 The subcultures that result are emerging from Japan and finding great popularity overseas as well, especially among countries with a similar attitude towards new trends like Taiwan.
 If you're also here to investigate that side of Japan, we guarantee you'll satisfy your curiosity by staying in Shibuya during your trip.

-For anyone with even the slightest passing interest in Japanese culture, come to Shibuya, for it is the undisputed fashion capital of Japan.
+For anyone with even the slightest passing interest in Japanese culture, come to Shibuya, for it is Japan's undisputed fashion capital.
 Every single person walking down the street will offer deep insights into the latest breakout trends in clothing and makeup styles.

 Reason 4: The best part about Shibuya is how it encourages freedom of personal expression!